Cla-Pe/To-do-list/README.md

 # To-do-list
-A simple to-do list made with client-server architecture, using Spring and Angular
+A simple to-do list made with client-server architecture, using Spring, Angular and DBMS.